tsinghuacao/TardySketch4ICDE/README.md

 ## TardySketch

-This is the source code of QSketch in ICDE2025.
+This is the source code of TardySketch in ICDE2025.

 ## Preparation